Gaudreau, Tkachuk, Monahan lead Flames past Sharks 8-5

 Dell went the distance for San Jose.
 The eight goals allowed came on 27 shots as he fell to 5-5-3.

 NOTES: Calgary RW Michael Frolik returned to the lineup after being a healthy scratch the previous game and got his first two assists of the season.
 The first was the 200th of his career. ...
 Thornton played career game No. 1,525, moving him ahead of Brendan Shanahan into 17th all-time. ...
-Dion Phaneuf was the previous player to have five assists in a game for the Flames on Dec.
+Dion Phaneuf was the previous Flames player to have five assists in a game on Dec.
 13, 2007.